0

 Researchers focused on women aged 50–64 and compared those who participated in formal social groups, like the University of the Third Age (U3A), to those who did not.
 The goal was to see whether being socially active had any impact on their physical and mental well-being.

 The findings suggest that women involved in structured social activities reported better overall health.
-They were more physically active and experienced fewer menopausal symptoms, such as hot flashes and mood swings.
-They also had lower levels of depression compared to women who did not engage in such activities.
+They were more physically active and reported greater overall comfort and well-being during this stage of life.
+They also reported improved mood and emotional well-being compared to women who did not engage in such activities.

 View the Study: https://www.mdpi.com/1660-4601/17/22/8388